mbenfriha/ying-yang-react/README.md

 If you don't need decorators :

-- Remove "transform-decorators" in .babelrc file.
+- Remove "transform-decorators-legacy" in .babelrc file.
-- Remove "babel-transform-decorators" in .package.json file.
+- Remove "babel-transform-decorators-legacy" & "core-decorators" in .package.json file.

 ### Why Ramda ?
 We have Underscore or Lodash !